Windows Server 2008 R2 End of Life and the Public Sector

-On July 9, 2019, Microsoft will drop support for SQL Server 2008 R2 — and Windows Server 2008 R2 on January 14, 2020.
+On July 19,2019 Microsoft will drop support for SQL Server 2008 R2.
+Soon, on Jan.
+14, it will retire support for Windows Server 2008 R2.
 Security, product updates and technical support will disappear for organizations using these operating system staples.

-Public sector organizations including local, state and higher education institutions have largely relied on this system to host enterprise resource planning (ERP) programs, web applications, database systems and other mission-critical applications.
+Public sector organizations, including local, state and higher education institutions, have largely relied on this system to host enterprise resource planning (ERP) programs, web applications, database systems and other mission-critical applications.
 Most organizations have not properly planned or budgeted for this change.
 After making the initial investment, it may be simply not viable to purchase additional hardware to handle the increased needs of a newer operating system and software.
-But without support for what you have, what will you do?
+But without support for what you have, what will you do with your old servers?

 - Moving cost from CapEx to OpEx